weikailin/cs6222/README.md

 ---------
 [CS 3120 Discrete Mathematics and Theory 2](https://uvatoc.github.io/) or equivalent course is necessary.
 Also, Probability (APMA 3100) is good-to-have.

+This course requires DMT2 (CS3120) because it heavily relies on the concepts such as reductions, decision problems, NP-complete and computation models like Turing machines, and some ideas from complexity.
+The concepts are covered in DMT2 (and sometimes partly in DSA2, CS3100).
+Because they are required in both BSCS and BACS, they are used directly as preliminary knowledge in the course.

 Classroom
 ---------